 Big palaces and majestic villas could not be built on a hilly land and were usually close to the coast or on the easily accessible parts of the island, which made them attractive targets for pirates.

 Fraiga was inhabited until the sixties of the 20th century approximately.
-Today there are only 6 people still living there.
+Today there are just 6 people still living there.
 The place has become a ghost town and is one of the emblematic spots on Šipan that is worth paying a visit.

 Church of St. Mary (crkva Sv.
 Marije/ Velika Gospa)